 Let's see how you can achieve this in practice below.

-In Kanbanize for example, we do that in practice with the help of Multiple workflows.
+In Kanbanize, for example, we do that in practice with the help of Multiple workflows.
 There, the idea is to manage the delivery of various work types or even entire projects (depending on their size) to the end customer.
-This helps our teams create better organization inside their service-delivery processes and increases efficiency as they don't have to switch between multiple boards in order to check the progress of various work types (sub-services).
+This helps our teams create better organization inside their service-delivery processes and increases efficiency as they don't have to switch between multiple boards to check the progress of various work types (sub-services).

-Instead of eliminating cross-team dependencies, you visualize them and then look to evolve the way you manage them.
+Instead of eliminating cross-team dependencies, you visualize them and then evolve the way you manage them.
 In practice, this can happen with interlinked Kanban boards where the entire flow of value from one service to the other is made visible.

-In order to manage your team’s services, you need to:
+To manage your team’s services, you need to: